evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATICplus/_index.md

 ## Performance

-The Mercedes-AMG EQS 53 4MATIC+ packs an impressive punch with a maximum power of 484 kW (658 hp / 649 bhp) and a commanding total torque of 858 Nm (633 ft-lb).
+The Mercedes-AMG EQS 53 4MATIC+ packs an impressive punch with a maximum power of 484 kW (658 hp / 649 bhp) and a commanding total torque of 858 Nm (633 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.8 seconds, and it reaches a top speed of 220 km/h (137 mph), making it a standout in its class.

 If you are not happy enough with the standard performance, you can add the AMG Dynamic Plus performance option.
 Then the numbers are improved.
-The Mercedes-AMG EQS 53 4MATIC+ packs an impressive punch with a maximum power of 560 kW (761 hp / 751 bhp) and a commanding total torque of 1020 Nm (753 ft-lb).
+The Mercedes-AMG EQS 53 4MATIC+ packs an impressive punch with a maximum power of 560 kW (761 hp / 751 bhp) and a commanding total torque of 1020 Nm (753 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.4 seconds, and it reaches a top speed of 250 km/h (155 mph), making it a standout in its class.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 120 kWh and a net usable capacity of 107,8 kWh, providing an 12,2 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 120 kWh and a net usable capacity of 107,8 kWh, providing an 12,2 kWh buffer (10.2%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 570 to 513 km (354-319 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 18.9 kWh/100 km for the base model and 21.0 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.